×

 What do expats in Rio de Janeiro appreciate most about the local culture?

 "Expats in Rio de Janeiro appreciate the vibrant culture, friendly people, and stunning natural beauty of the city.
 They also enjoy the city's lively nightlife, its delicious cuisine, and its rich history.
 The city's stunning beaches, lush rainforests, and breathtaking mountain views are also a major draw for expats.
-Additionally, the city's diverse cultural offerings, from its world-renowned Carnival celebrations to its vibrant art and music scenes, make it an attractive destination for expats," explained one expat living in Rio de Janeiro, Brazil.
+Additionally, the city's diverse cultural offerings, from its world-renowned Carnival celebrations to its vibrant art and music scenes, make it an attractive destination for expats," wrote one member in Rio de Janeiro.

 What do expats find most challenging?